-Can a Landlord Require a Tenant to Move Out For Renovations?
+Does a Tenant Need to Move Out During Renovations?

 How Extensive Is the Renovation?